 Admittedly, 95% is not 100%.
 There is still room for error.
 Just as our current system has room for error due to massive disparities in voter turnout, and the vast number of voters whose votes are swayed by lack of information, biased information, and outright misinformation.
 The type of risks may be different, but the overall risks are far lower in an Election-by-Jury.

-Election by Jury may sound like a radical idea, but it is not without precedent.
-In fact, it is based on the ancient practice of sortition, or the use of random selection to fill public offices, which was widely used in ancient Greece and Rome, and in some medieval and Renaissance city-states.
+It is based on the ancient practice of sortition, or the use of random selection to fill public offices, which was widely used in ancient Greece and Rome, and in some medieval and Renaissance city-states

 Which is better?
 A 100% chance of casting one ballot, among 300 million voters?
 Or a 1% chance of casting 1 ballot, among 3 million voters?
 Statistically, both grant you the exact same amount of voting power.